jtrieu2/module-14/README.md

 algo-trading fintech homework

 Parameter Tuning

 I think that having a 3 month training data was the best because it maximized the positive margins between the strategy strategy and the actual returns the most at every point in time.
 Decreasing or increasing the training data length seemed to have negative impact as seen in the following graphs below.
+In terms of the most ideal SMAs.
+I found that the ideal parameter for the short window was 3 and the ideal for the long window was 110.
+I think that increasing the short window too much or decreasing it by too much made the two strategies converge and there was no margin between the actual returns and the trading strategy.

 1 month
 ![alt text](https://github.com/jtrieu2/module-14/blob/main/1month.png)